ashishsth7586/dwer-data-preprocessing/README.md

 loads the data to db.
 Note: The station file may consists of Meteorological Data and Air Quality data seperately and together.
 Based on this, we have to upload the file to the db.

+# upload.sh
+This is a bash script (AWS CLI), that loads all the files (script and python dependencies) creating a .zip to AWS lambda.